RiverTown Crossings

 RiverTown Crossings is a two-story enclosed super-regional shopping mall in Grandville, Michigan, the largest in West Michigan.
-It has six occupied anchors: Macy's, Kohl's, JCPenney, Dick's Sporting Goods, Celebration Cinema, and Soar N Bounce with one vacant anchor formerly occupied by Sears, and one half vacant anchor last occupied by Younkers.
-The mall has a capacity for 128 retail stores and has 88% of its space occupied, higher than most average shopping malls.
+It has five occupied anchors: Kohl's, JCPenney, Dick's Sporting Goods, Celebration Cinema, and Soar N Bounce.
+It has two partially vacant anchors last occupied by Macy's and Younkers, along with one fully vacant anchor formerly occupied by Sears.
+The mall has a capacity for 110 inline tenants and has 77% of its space occupied, higher than most average shopping malls.

 History

 Planning

 The area occupied by the mall was initially the site for Shoemaker Airfield, which was constructed in the 1960s.
 Plans for a commercial development in Grandville began in 1980 when citizens narrowly approved to rezone 100 acres of land near Rivertown Parkway and Wilson Avenue in an election following a petition initiative.
 A year later, General Growth Properties (GGP) purchased 99 acres of land on what is now Rivertown Parkway.

 In 1990, Homart Development Company, a subsidiary of Sears, had begun eyeing a development of a new mall near the intersection of 44th Street and Ivanrest and met with the city for approval.
 In November 1990, Homart Development Co. originally proposed a 1 million square foot, 120-store indoor mall on 94 acres of land near the intersection, seeking for the land to be rezoned from high-tech industrial to commercial.
 GGP pushed against Homart's rezoning plan, saying that they sought to build their own mall, though city officials heard little from GGP regarding their plans.
 The City of Grandville turned down the plans in January 1991, stating that a 99-acre lot on Rivertown Parkway, which was adjacent to the property sought by Homart, was already zoned for commercial usage and was owned by GGP.
 Homart's plan for a mall was then put on hold after its director, Roy Vice, left the company and Homart Development Company was put up for sale in 1994, later being sold to GGP in 1995.

 In October 1994 after waiting for the economy to strengthen, GGP vice president John Bergstrom proposed a 150-store mall with 4 anchor stores, stating that the project could be completed by Spring 1997.
 This plan was also declined on October 12, 1994, with Grandville Mayor James Buck stating that more commercial was not needed in the city.